-In the current work, we extend our understanding of \BW{} in the setting of parameterized complexity.
-In particular, we have shown that the problem is FPT when parameterized by the cluster vertex deletion number $\clusterDel$ plus the clique number $\omega$ of the input graph, although it becomes W[1]-hard when parameterized only by $\clusterDel$.
+In the current work we extend our understanding of {\BW} in the setting of parameterized complexity.
+In particular, we have shown that the problem is FPT when parameterized by the cluster vertex deletion number $\clusterDel$ plus the clique number $\omega$ of the input graph, becomes W[1]-hard when parameterized solely by $\clusterDel$.

-The most natural research direction would be to explore the tractability of the problem when parameterized by twin cover, modular-width or vertex integrity, given the lack of any relevant FPT/XP algorithms or hardness results.
-As a matter of fact, it is not even known whether the problem is in XP when parameterized by $\clusterDel$ or treedepth.
+The most natural research direction would be to explore the tractability of the problem when parameterized by twin cover, modular-width, or vertex integrity, given the lack of any relevant FPT/XP algorithms or hardness results.
+As a matter of fact, it is not even known whether the problem is in XP when parameterized by $\clusterDel$ or tree-depth.

 Finally, most tractability results for the various structural parameters rely on some ILP formulation.
 This raises the question of whether any other kind of approach is applicable, as is the case for \CW~\cite{algorithmica/CyganLPPS14}.